Programs & Class Trips

 Agriculture Present [Shotwell 4-H Building]—hands-on investigations

-Primary grades — 'The Plant Program' [Early Spring]?
+Primary Grades — 'The Plant Program' (March/April, $4 per student)

 Grade 1: Water [water to land ratio on Earth], Seed Dispersal [how do seeds move] What's in a Seed [look at the inside of seeds], What do Plants Need [what is necessary for plants to grow], Tops & Bottoms [which part do we eat], Flower Garden [plant flowers to take home]